ros-navigation/navigation2/nav2_smac_planner/README.md

 The penalty function defaults are tuned for all of the planners based on a 5cm costmap.
 While some change in this should not largely impact default behavior, it may be good to tune for your specific application and needs.
 The default values were tuned to have decent out of the box behavior for a large number of platforms and resolutions.
 In most situations, you should not need to play with them.

 **However**, due to the nature of the State Lattice planner being able to use any number of custom generated minimum control sets, this planner may require more tuning to get good behavior.
 The defaults for State Lattice were generated using the 5cm Ackermann files you can find in this package as initial examples.
+After a change in formulation for the Hybrid-A* planner, the default of change penalty off seems to produce good results, but please tune to your application need and run-time speed requirements.

 When tuning, the "reasonable" range for each penalty is listed below.
 While you may obviously tune outside of these ranges, I've found that they offer a good trade-off and outside of these ranges behaviors get suboptimal quickly.
 - Cost: 1.7 - 6.0